ChrisTimperley/start-cli/README.md

 * `--transformations`: path to a precomputed transformations database file.
 * `--snippets`: path to a precomputed snippets database file.
 * `--analysis`: path to a precomputed static analysis file.

+Additionally, the following commands are exposed:

+* `--speedup`: simulation speedup factor.
+* `--time-limit`: the number of seconds that may pass without success until a mission is considered a failure.
+* `--timeout-connection`: the number of seconds to wait when connecting to the SITL before aborting.